Using GitHub's fine-grained access tokens with Composer

 Luckily, GitHub recently introduced a new type of personal access tokens which allow much more fine-grained control over the granted permissions than the classic personal access tokens.
 Instead of selecting broad scopes that apply to your whole GitHub account and all repositories you have access to, you can now choose whether the token should allow access to your personal repositories or to a specific organization, and you can limit the repositories the token has access to (only public repositories, all repositories, or selected repositories), the level of access (read-only or read & write access), and the specific permissions to permit access to (such as repository contents, metadata, issues, etc.).

 Fine-grained personal access tokens are currently in public beta, so you can already start using them.
-In order to manage fine-grained personal access token, go to your GitHub settings, click on Developer settings, and under Personal access tokens select Fine-grained tokens.
-Click on Generate new token to generate a new one.
+In order to generate a fine-grained personal access token, go to your user settings in GitHub and navigate to Developer settings → Personal access tokens → Fine-grained tokens, then click on Generate new token.
 You will have to give the new token a name, an expiration, optionally a description, and connect it to either your personal account or an organization you're member of.
 Next, select which repositories the token can access, and the specific permissions that are granted to the token.

 Selecting the right token permissions for Composer